furyhawk/react-redux-stock-picker/README.md

 # React/Redux Stock Trading (with time travel)

-Fideligard is a time-traveling stock portfolio simulator.
-Users can go back in time and spend fake money on stock trades to assemble their dream portfolio.
+With the time-traveling stock picker, users can go back in time and spend fake money on stock trades to assemble their dream portfolio.

 A React SPA, presenting output from Quandl's stock API for End-of-Day stock prices.